PrinceOfNothingg/Lesson-Booking-Management-System/deliverables/2024-10-18/use-cases-offerings.md

    </td>
    <td>Actor Is not registered nor authenticated
 <p>
-Offering(s) has association with an instructor
+There exist Offering(s) with an association to an instructor
    </td>
   </tr>
   <tr>